2014 Chennai building collapse: Collapse

 After heavy rain on Saturday, June 28, lightning struck exposed iron reinforcements at the top of the building at 5.30pm.
 The electric charge flowed throughout the entire superstructure until it reached the concrete, load-bearing columns in the basement.
 The concrete crumbled as the charge dispersed, destroying the columns, which resulted in collapse, trapping many constructions workers under the debris.

 Rescue operations

 Tamil Nadu Fire and Rescue force along with National Disaster Response Force (NDRF) from Arakkonam base managed the rescue operations.
-The final death toll was 61 people consisting constructions workers from Madurai, Tamil Nadu, Srikakulam district of Andhra Pradesh and Gajapati district of Odisha.
+The final death toll was 61 people consisting of construction workers from Madurai, Tamil Nadu, Srikakulam district of Andhra Pradesh and Gajapati district of Odisha.

 Investigation

 A single Judge investigation committee and a SIT team were formed by Tamil Nadu government to investigate the cause of the disaster.
 The major reason for this disaster was due to the carelessness of the builders in Chennai.
 The chief engineer handling the construction accepted his mistake and was fined by the police.